-Kate M. Creasey, Ph.D. is a Professor at Stony Brook University & President of Grow More Foundation.
-She explains why biotechnology in agriculture is not so readily accepted by society and encourages all to research the facts and make their own opinions.
+Kate M. Creasey, Ph.D. is a plant geneticist and serves as President of Grow More Foundation.
+Here she explains why biotechnology in agriculture is not so readily accepted by society and encourages all to research the facts and make their own decisions.

 Genetically engineered, bioengineered or gene-edit food is a topic fraught with controversy.
 Why is this?

 A lack of understanding or education is perhaps the primary reason.
 Many people believe that genetically engineered food is not safe to eat.
 There are concerns for the environment and animal consumption.
 There is a lack of knowledge of the food industry and food production.
 As a society, we are too far removed from where our food comes from and how it is grown; we cannot appreciate a farmer’s struggle.